 On 30 August 1850 he stood at the foot of the Mound alongside the Lord Provost to receive Prince Albert, travelling with Queen Victoria on their way to Balmoral.
 Prince Albert laid the foundation stone of the National Gallery on the Mound.

 In 1850 he gained the respect of the papers for making “terrible havoc among our publicans” ensuring they close by 11 pm and the paper noted the consequent decrease in crime. ( ref The Aberdeen Journal (Aberdeen, Scotland), Wednesday, January 3, 1849; Issue 5269).
-However the law that had been introduced was challenged by some drinking establishments changing their function to hotel which then allowed late night drinking.
+However, the law that had been introduced was challenged by some drinking establishments changing their function to hotels which then allowed late-night drinking.